 Selling a house in autumn can be difficult with fewer buyers and less inventory, not to mention fast-approaching holidays, but it’s not impossible.
-There are some things you can do to improve your chances of a sale.
+There are some things you can do to improve your chances of a sale in the fall.

 1. Price It Right

 Analyze your local market to determine its condition in the fall.
 Most times the number of houses for sale dips, and there are fewer buyers, but they are eager to purchase.
 Rather than overprice, ask for less to encourage more showings.

 Be aware that the longer a house sits on the market, the less likely it’ll sell, because buyers will think there’s something wrong with it.

 A fast sale goes better with a fast closing.
 Holidays are coming up quick.
 If you manage to sell before school starts, you’ll want to move into your new place before it does.
 So be ready to move out of your old house when the closing papers are signed.

 3. Check the HVAC

 Your HVAC is one of the most important components of your house.
 When the weather turns colder in autumn, it needs to be in working order.
 Get it inspected and perform necessary maintenance so that it keeps your house comfortable when buyers visit.

 4. Perform Seasonal Maintenance